jcppc/pm-vis-agent/README.md

 ## Overview

-This repository contains the source code, experimental pipeline, and Streamlit-based tool accompanying the paper *"Leveraging Large Language Models for Agentic Process Analytics Assistants: Assessing Accuracy in Process Mining Tasks"*, submitted to Elsevier.
+This repository contains the source code and experimental pipeline accompanying the paper *"Leveraging Large Language Models for Agentic Process Analytics Assistants: Assessing Accuracy in Process Mining Tasks"*, submitted to Elsevier.

 The study introduces a framework that: